 - The Pursuit of Wholeness

 Levine is known for her publication, Introduction to Clinical Nursing, which was first published in 1969, with additional editions printed in 1973 and 1989 when she elaborated on how redundancy characterizes the availability of adaptive responses when stability is threatened.

 Awards and Honors

 Myra Estrin Levine was granted numerous honors, including charter fellow of the American Academy of Nursing in 1973, an honorary membership in the American Mental Health Aid to Israel in 1976, an honorary recognition from the Illinois Nurses’ Association, a Member of Sigma Theta Tau at Alpha Beta Chapter, Loyola University, enlisted in Who’s Who in American Women from 1977 to 1988, enlisted in Who’s Who in American Nursing in 1987, and elected fellow in the Institute of Medicine of Chicago from 1987 to 1991.

-Both the first and second editions of her book, Introduction to Clinical Nursing, received an American Journal of Nursing (AJN) Book of the Year awards and her 1971 book, Renewal for Nursing was translated to Hebrew.
-Levine was Awarded Honorary Doctorate of Humane Letters from the Loyola University of Chicago in 1992.
+Her book, Introduction to Clinical Nursing, received an American Journal of Nursing (AJN) Book of the Year awards, and her 1971 book, Renewal for Nursing, was translated to Hebrew.
+Levine was awarded the Honorary Doctorate of Humane Letters from the Loyola University of Chicago in 1992.